 A few companies provide hybrid LTC plans, which mix annuities or life insurance with long-term care coverage.
 Policyholders’ ability to use benefits for care or as a death benefit reflects the flexibility.

-California has established LTC insurance regulations to control premiums and protect policy clarity.
+California has established long-term care insurance regulations to control premiums and protect policy clarity.
 Companies cannot raise prices arbitrarily through state regulations while state agencies monitor insurance policy terms.

 Knowing these rights enables Californians to choose policies that align with their long-term care requirements and financial situation.